 Need More Help Deciding on a Course?

-For help deciding, you can read reviews of our number one choice (as well as a couple of others) or you can just get started with any of the other fine, TDLR-approved providers in the chart below.
-And if five choices aren’t enough, here’s a place where you can see them all!
+For help deciding, you can read reviews of our number one choice (as well as a couple of others), or you can just get started with any of the other fine, TDLR-approved providers in the chart below.
+Hope you’ve got a minute, there’s a bunch!